STATEMENT OF BELIEFS

 Pro 8:36 “But he who sins against me injures himself; All who hate me love death!”

-E. Messiah Yehoshua emptied Himself of His celestial glory, (being the WORD/Dabar) making Himself of no reputation and took upon Himself the form of a human, a servant, John 17:5; Philippians 2:5-7; Hebrews 2:6-14;
+E. Mashiach Y'hoshua emptied Himself of His celestial glory (being the WORD/Dabar), making Himself of no reputation and taking upon Himself the form of a human, a servant, John 17:5; Philippians 2:5-7; Hebrews 2:6-14;

 G. Came in His Father's Name, YEHO-shua, John 5:43.
 He lived a sinless life; Isaiah 53:9; 1Peter 2:22,